 Why should you not use universal thinners or gasoline to degrease steel?

-Products often used to degrease structures are universal thinners or gasoline .
-We advise against using universal thinners for a simple reason - they are used to dilute , not remove greasy dirt.
+Products commonly used for degreasing structures are universal thinners or gasoline .
+We advise against using universal thinners for a simple reason: they are designed to dilute , not remove, greasy stains.

 Degreasing steel by spraying the structure with gasoline

 Cleaning the structure with gasoline is perfectly acceptable, but it must be done carefully.
-White spirit and extraction spirit are available on the market.
-For this type of application, we recommend using white spirit because it is less greasy and odorless than white spirit.
-The best way is to spray the structure with gasoline and then wipe it with a clean cloth.
-Gasoline evaporates almost immediately, so it should be done efficiently and quickly to avoid situations where dirt remains on the ground and the gasoline evaporates.
-We do not recommend soaking a cloth in gasoline and then washing the structure - this may result in rubbing the dirt rather than removing it.
+White spirit and mineral spirits are available on the market.
+We recommend mineral spirits for this type of application, as they are less greasy and have a more unpleasant odor than mineral spirits.
+The best method is to spray the structure with gasoline and then wipe it with a clean cloth.
+The gasoline evaporates almost immediately, so this should be done quickly and efficiently to avoid leaving dirt on the surface and the gasoline evaporating.
+We recommend not soaking the cloth in gasoline and then washing the structure with it – this can result in spreading the dirt rather than removing it.

 Degreasing steel using Emulsol RN-1 water-soluble concentrate

-To ensure that the structure has been properly cleaned, we recommend using Emulsol RN-1 .
-It is a concentrate that can be diluted with water , making it very efficient.
-Perfect for cleaning:
+To ensure your structure is properly cleaned, we recommend using Emulsol RN-1 .
+This concentrate is dilutable with water , making it highly efficient.
+It's ideal for cleaning:

 • black steel,